mikhashev/personal-context-manager/docs/technical-description.md

 ## Current Technology Level

 Modern AI chats (Grok, ChatGPT, Claude, etc.) do not have long-term memory about the user between sessions, losing context after the dialogue ends.
-Testing shows that 98% of information provided to AI in one session becomes unavailable when starting a new session.
+Our preliminary testing indicates that most information provided to AI in one session becomes unavailable when starting a new session.
 Existing solutions have drawbacks:

-1. **Cloud storage** requires transferring sensitive data to third parties, creating security and privacy risks (70% of users express concern, according to research).
+1. **Cloud storage** requires transferring sensitive data to third parties, creating security and privacy risks (many users express concern about this approach).

-2. **Built-in memory of AI systems** has technical limitations (usually 2-10 previous messages) and can be deleted by the service provider at any time.
+2. **Built-in memory of AI systems** has technical limitations (usually limited to previous messages) and can be deleted by the service provider at any time.

-3. **Manual re-entry of context** takes 15-20 minutes with each new session, reducing productivity by 30-40% with regular use.
+3. **Manual re-entry of context** requires significant time investment with each new session, reducing productivity with regular use.

 The market lacks solutions that allow users to structure, store, and transfer personalized context to AI systems without relying on cloud storage or internal AI memory, with a key management mechanism through instructions.